 Journey through misty valleys and snowgrass flats along the foothills of the Australian Alps.
 The tranquility of a summer camp on a riverbank, or fireside in a 19th-century wayfarer’s hotel: you’ll find your place here.

-The route starts in the hills of Gundagai, home of the famous ‘Dog on the Tuckerbox’, and winds its way south through Tumut, Batlow, and Tumbarumba, crossing the Murray River at Towong, and continuing south through Corryong, and Yackandandah, ending in Beechworth, Victoria.
+Starting in the hills of Gundagai, home of the famous ‘Dog on the Tuckerbox’, the Snowy Valleys Way winds south through Tumut, Batlow, and Tumbarumba, crossing the Murray River at Towong, and continuing south through Corryong, and Yackandandah, ending in Beechworth, Victoria.